avi4h/paper-auto/README.md

 Automates daily download, merging, compressing, and distribution of multiple e-newspaper PDFs via email and Telegram using Python, concurrent futures, PyPDF2, Ghostscript, Telegram API and Mailgun API, scheduled via GitHub Actions.

+The script uses Ghostscript to compress the merged PDF file.
+Make sure Ghostscript is installed and added to your PATH.

 Add the secrets: